Docs

 bundle_dir:=/absolute/path/to/bundle

 Use qos_preset=low_latency_control for fresh control-loop samples and qos_preset=offline_batch_replay for deterministic rosbag or batch replay.
+Lifecycle deployments can use the lifecycle_strict_inference_node variant, which loads bundles in on_configure and gates input processing on activation.

 Visualization And Reports